UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-1/README.md

 #### 3. Build and Launch

-Add these bash functions to your bashrc file
+Add these bash functions to your bashrc file (also already done on the installed Jetson)

 ```bash
 nano ~/.bashrc